PRML/PRMLT/README.md

 It is written purely in Matlab language.
 It is self-contained.
 There is no outside denpency.

 Note: this package requires Matlab **R2016b** or latter, since it utilizes a new Matlab syntax called [Implicit expansion](https://cn.mathworks.com/help/matlab/release-notes.html?rntext=implicit+expansion&startrelease=R2016b&endrelease=R2016b&groupby=release&sortby=descending) (a.k.a. broadcasting).
-It also requires statistical toolbox (for some simple random number generator) and image processing box (for reading image data).
+It also requires statistical toolbox (for some simple random number generator) and image processing toolbox (for reading image data).

 Design Goal
 -------